microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 ## Implementation

-Based on [Bot Framework Activity spec](https://github.com/microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md), the following fields can be used to control the narration: `speak` and `text`.
+Currently, the [Bot Framework Activity spec](https://github.com/microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md) does not provide any field for text alternatives.

-We implemented the following logic for computing the text for screen reader:
+A new field is added to `channelData` field with the following logic:

-1. If `speak` field present
+1. If `channelData['webchat:alt']` field present
-   1. If `speak` field is not an empty string, narrate the field, [don't narrate attachments](https://github.com/microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md#speak)
+   1. If `channelData['webchat:alt']` field is not an empty string, narrate the field, don't narrate attachments
-      -  Excerpt from the spec: "(`speak` field) replaces speech synthesis for any content within the activity, including text, attachments, and summaries."
+      -  The field should contains narration of attachments
-   2. If `speak` field is an empty string (`""`), don't narrate the whole activity, treat it as presentational (similar to `aria-hidden="true"` or `role="presentation"`)
+   2. If `channelData['webchat:alt']` field is an empty string (`""`), don't narrate the whole activity, treat it as presentational (similar to `aria-hidden="true"`, `role="presentation"`, or `role="none"`)
 2. Otherwise
    -  If `textFormat` is `markdown`
       -  [Remove Markdown syntax from `text` field](#remove-markdown-syntax-from-text-field) with best-effort